Alpine lake surrounded by evergreen trees

 PIs: Dr. Sara Constantino and Dr. Alicia Cooperman

-• Coordinated fieldwork trips in Galveston and Brownsville, Texas
+• Coordinated fieldwork in Galveston and Brownsville, TX

 2021-2023